thananonp/server-side-scripting-project-backend/README.md

 If you still have problem try looking in the [Postman Documentation](https://documenter.getpostman.com/view/11771801/TzCJfV1f#8a4f1f8c-f335-4a0b-ad3a-004fa15ac787) to get an idea of how the GraphQL schema works.
 (Don't forget to select Metropolia Jelastic Env.)

+### Known Problem
+* Sometimes it will say authorization failed even if the user is logged in.
+This can be fixed by 1) Re-login 2) Force Reload
+* You tell me :)

 ### Libraries

 This project is created using NodeJS.
 Some libraries include